Elijah Woods x Jamie Fine

 Elijah Woods x Jamie Fine (pronounced Elijah Woods "ex" Jamie Fine) were a Canadian pop music duo that consisted of songwriter and producer Elijah Woods and singer-songwriter Jamie Fine.
-The pair met in Ottawa in 2014 and began independently producing music together shortly thereafter.
-In September 2017, the duo competed on the first season of Canadian reality music competition, The Launch, and released the single "Ain't Easy" through Big Machine Records in January 2018 following the initial airing of their episode.
-"Ain't Easy" has since been certified Platinum by Music Canada and topped the national adult contemporary airplay chart.
-In November 2020 it is reported that Woods and Fine have parted ways.
+The duo first emerged as winning contestants on the first season of Canadian reality music competition, The Launch, and released the single "Ain't Easy" through Big Machine Records, which became certified Double Platinum by Music Canada and topped the national adult contemporary airplay chart.
+The group became the best-selling artists of the show, experiencing three subsequent gold-certified singles and receiving several awards and nominations, including Best New Canadian Artist or Group at the 2018 iHeartRadio MMVAs.

+Following a four year tenure with Big Machine Records, it was reported in November 2020 that Jamie Fine and Elijah Woods had mutually parted ways, both opting to pursue individual solo careers.
+Since their split, both artists have seen individual prominence and chart success, and have both released singles that have entered the Canadian Hot 100.

 History

+2014–2017: Beginnings and The Launch

+Elijah was born and raised outside of Perth, Ontario.
+His mother owned the town's Sunflower Bakery and his father taught him to play guitar.
+Woods began producing music at the age of 7.
+He attended the music industry arts program at Algonquin College until his graduation in 2015.
+Jamie was born and raised in the Centrepointe area of Ottawa.
+She was introduced to jazz and classical music by her parents, but did not begin singing until the age of 6, and only began performing in high school.
+Fine has graduated from the culinary arts program at Algonquin and has put her culinary career on hold to pursue music.
+Prior to their appearance on The Launch, Woods claims the two had been honing their craft as their own independent artists for upwards of ten years.

 The duo of Elijah Woods and Jamie Fine was formed sometime in early 2014 when the two met at Algonquin College in Ottawa, Ontario, Canada.
 After Woods, who was enrolled at the time in the college's music program, heard a recording of Fine's voice on a friend's smartphone singing an original song titled "Falling Down", he was inspired to reach out to the singer to collaborate on music.
 They worked together for two or three years before releasing a string of digital singles in 2017, including "Serenade", which charted at number 48 on the national Canada CHR/Top 40 airplay chart.